Malice (rapper): 1972–2009: Early life and Clipse

-2010–present: Solo career and Hear Ye Him
+2010–present: Solo career, Hear Ye Him and Clipse's reunion

-In April 2010, No Malice announced that he and Pusha T would release solo albums later in the year, and that they were no longer signed to Columbia Records.
-In 2011 No Malice published his book Wretched, Pitiful, Poor, Blind & Naked, a memoir about his life, including fearing contracting AIDS, as well as his conversion to Christianity.
+In April 2010, Malice announced that he and Pusha T would release solo albums later in the year, and that they were no longer signed to Columbia Records.
+In 2011, Malice published his book Wretched, Pitiful, Poor, Blind & Naked, a memoir about his life, including fearing contracting AIDS, as well as his conversion to Christianity.

 On March 6, 2012, he announced that he changed his name from Malice to No Malice via a video posted to Twitter.
-It depicted No Malice viewing himself in a casket in a funeral parlor and walking away.
-The video, which was directed by No Malice, opens with multiple quotes from the Bible: first, from Ephesians 4:31, "Let all bitterness and wrath and anger and clamor and slander be put away from you, along with all malice;" then, from 1 Peter 2:1, "Wherefore laying aside all malice, and all guile, and hypocrisies, and envies, and all evil speakings;" and Romans 1:29, "Being filled with all unrighteousness, fornication, wickedness, covetousness, maliciousness; full of envy, murder, debate, deceit, malignity; whisperers;" and Colossians 3:8, "But now you must put them all away: anger, wrath, malice, slander, and obscene talk from your mouth."
+It depicted him viewing himself in a casket in a funeral parlor and walking away.
+The video, which was directed by Malice, opens with multiple quotes from the Bible: first, from Ephesians 4:31, "Let all bitterness and wrath and anger and clamor and slander be put away from you, along with all malice;" then, from 1 Peter 2:1, "Wherefore laying aside all malice, and all guile, and hypocrisies, and envies, and all evil speakings;" and Romans 1:29, "Being filled with all unrighteousness, fornication, wickedness, covetousness, maliciousness; full of envy, murder, debate, deceit, malignity; whisperers;" and Colossians 3:8, "But now you must put them all away: anger, wrath, malice, slander, and obscene talk from your mouth."

-In 2012, No Malice collaborated with Lecrae on his mixtape Church Clothes, on the song "Darkest Hour".
-On June 19, 2012, No Malice released the first single from Hear Ye Him titled "June" featuring Eric David.
+In 2012, Malice collaborated with Lecrae on his mixtape Church Clothes, featured in the song "Darkest Hour".
+On June 19, 2012, he released the first single from Hear Ye Him titled "June" featuring Eric David.
 On July 24, 2012, the second single from Hear Ye Him titled "Unforgettable" was released.
 On January 15, 2013, the third single from Hear Ye Him titled "Smoke & Mirrors" featuring Ab-Liva was released.
 On May 21, 2013, it was announced that his debut album Hear Ye Him would be released on July 2, 2013, but the album was later pushed back.
 On June 4, 2013, the fourth single from Hear Ye Him titled "Bury That" was released.